guoshengkang/guoshengkang.github.io/_pages/about.md

 What’s new
 ------
+- 2022/08/10, One paper has been accepted by ChinaService 2022, congratulations to Hangyu Cheng.
 - 2022/08/07, One paper has been accepted by TNSM, congratulations to Guosheng Kang.
 - 2022/05/15, One paper has been awarded "Best Student Paper Award" by ICSS 2022, congratulations to Hangyu Cheng.
 - 2022/05/09, One paper has been accepted by Journal on Communications, congratulations to Linghang Ding.